-Nairobi is a vibrant city filled with plenty to keep anyone entertained in their spare time.
-Many of the expats who have relocated to Nairobi for work find that they can easily afford luxuries thanks to lucrative employment packages.
+Nairobi is a vibrant city filled with sights and attractions.
 There are excellent shopping malls, bars and restaurants to explore, not to mention the seemingly boundless natural wonders within easy reach of the city – all of which make for an enviable lifestyle in Nairobi.

 Eating out in Nairobi

-Populated by people from all over the world, all types of cuisine are offered in Nairobi.
-Luxury restaurants, bustling markets and small local eateries provide interesting dishes to suit any palate or budget.
-Some of the major multinational food chains can be found, along with restaurants serving up authentic Kenyan fare.
+With expats from all over the world, Nairobi offers all types of cuisine.
+Fine-dining restaurants, bustling markets and small local eateries provide interesting dishes to suit any palate or budget.
+Some of the major multinational food chains can be found here, along with restaurants serving up authentic Kenyan fare.
 Coffee houses are also becoming increasingly popular.

 Shopping in Nairobi